SarthakDandriyal/Software_Testing_Project/README.md

 Database Connectivity Testing

+The database connectivity was evaluated on two different browsers - Chrome and Edge.

 A. Election Registration Testing on Election Database

     • In this part we generated random election name ,time period and voters count for the election.